thiennguyenhieu/QT_Multithreading/README.md

 The solution for communicating from a secondary thead to the main thread is to use signal-slot connections across theads.
 When we connect objects living in the different threads, the mechanism becomes asynchronous.

-As the site is being served by Linux servers, the path is case sensitive.

-In order to make this work, replace emoticons with Emoticons in the provided url.

-enter image description here

-The following html code should properly display the image

 <img src="https://doc.qt.io/qt-5/images/threadsandobjects.png" alt="hi" class="inline"/>

 **Managing Threads (Reference from https://doc.qt.io/qt-5/qthread.html#details)**<br />